George Harrison: Hinduism

 By the mid-1960s, Harrison had become an admirer of Indian culture and mysticism, introducing it to the other Beatles.
-During the filming of Help! in the Bahamas, they met the founder of Sivananda Yoga, Swami Vishnu-devananda, who gave each of them a signed copy of his book, The Complete Illustrated Book of Yoga.
+During the filming of Help! in the Bahamas, they met the founder of Sivananda Yoga, Swami Vishnu-devananda, who gave each of them a signed copy of his book, The Complete Illustrated Book of Yoga (1960).
 Between the end of the last Beatles tour in 1966 and the beginning of the Sgt Pepper recording sessions, he made a pilgrimage to India with his first wife, Pattie Boyd; there, he studied sitar with Ravi Shankar, met several gurus, and visited various holy places.
 In 1968, he travelled with the other Beatles to Rishikesh in northern India to study meditation with Maharishi Mahesh Yogi.

 Harrison's experiences with LSD in the mid-1960s served as a catalyst for his early pursuance of Hinduism.
 In a 1977 interview, George recalled:

 However, Harrison stopped using LSD after a disenchanting experience in San Francisco's Haight-Ashbury neighborhood.
 He recounted in The Beatles Anthology:

-In line with the Hindu yoga tradition, Harrison became a vegetarian in the late 1960s.
-After being given various religious texts by Shankar in 1966, he remained a lifelong advocate of the teachings of Swami Vivekananda and Paramahansa Yogananda – yogis and authors, respectively, of Raja Yoga and Autobiography of a Yogi.
+After being given various religious texts by Shankar in 1966, he remained a lifelong advocate of the teachings of Swami Vivekananda and Paramahansa Yogananda – yogis and authors, respectively, of Raja Yoga (1896) and Autobiography of a Yogi (1946).
 In mid-1969, he produced the single "Hare Krishna Mantra", performed by members of the London Radha Krishna Temple.
 Having also helped the Temple devotees become established in Britain, Harrison then met their leader, A.C.
 Bhaktivedanta Swami Prabhupada, whom he described as "my friend ... my master" and "a perfect example of everything he preached".
 Harrison embraced the Hare Krishna tradition, particularly japa-yoga chanting with beads, and became a lifelong devotee.
 In 1972 he donated his Letchmore Heath mansion north of London to the devotees.
 It was later converted to a temple and renamed Bhaktivedanta Manor.

 Regarding other faiths, he once remarked: "All religions are branches of one big tree.
 It doesn't matter what you call Him just as long as you call."
 He commented on his beliefs:

-Inglis comments that "Harrison's spiritual journey was seen as a serious and important development that reflected popular music's increasing maturity ... what he, and the Beatles, had managed to overturn was the paternalistic assumption that popular musicians had no role other than to stand on stage and sing their hit songs."
+Inglis comments that, in contrast to Cliff Richard's conversion to Christianity in 1966: "Harrison's spiritual journey was seen as a serious and important development that reflected popular music's increasing maturity ... what he, and the Beatles, had managed to overturn was the paternalistic assumption that popular musicians had no role other than to stand on stage and sing their hit songs."

+Vegetarianism

+In line with the Hindu yoga tradition, Harrison became a vegetarian in the late 1960s.
+He remained a vegetarian on religious grounds from 1968 until his death, and spent the second half of his life as an advocate for the benefits of vegetarian diet.